KILTprotocol/docs/docs/sdk/0-core-feature/0_did.md

 </CodeBlock>

 :::warning
-Please note that once deleted, a full DID becomes unusable and cannot be created anymore, meaning that all credentials obtained with that DID must be re-obtained with a different one, if needed.
+Please note that once deleted, a full DID becomes unusable and cannot be created anymore, meaning that all credentials obtained with that DID must be re-obtained with a different one if needed.
 :::

 ### Claiming back a DID deposit